Innovation and Entrepreneurship (MSc) (2023 Entry)

 Our module leaders have extensive industry experience.
 Guest speakers from industry also contribute regularly, bringing real-world insight into your learning experience.

 In addition to your taught modules, you will undertake a major project as part of your Masters’ degree.
 For IAE students, your project is usually devoted to developing your business idea in a rigorous manner so that by the end of the course, you not only have a strong piece of academic research, but you will also be well equipped to launch your business if this is your intended next step.
 The project is nominally 600 hours (60 CATS points) of learning, mainly taking place during the Spring and Summer terms.
 You will be expected to engage regularly with your Project Supervisor or Coach and to provide progress updates and drafts of your work to an agreed schedule.

 Overall this course can accommodate up to 100 students, with most modules being delivered in smaller classes of 25-30.

 Typical contact hours

-For the research component, each student undertakes a major individual project, which will develop your research and analytical skills and enable you to specialise.
-This project accounts for 50% of your overall credits and is submitted in the form of a dissertation of approximately 20,000 words at the end of the year.
+For the research component, you will undertake a major project, which will develop your research and analytical skills and enable you to specialise.
+Project submission is likely to include both a written and a presentation element, accounting for 33% of your overall academic grade.

 Innovation and Entrepreneurship graduates will often start their own business, and we’ve seen graduates become successful in a wide range of sectors including: food and drink, music, business consultancy, digital education, oil and gas, outsourcing, fashion, textiles, luxury goods and jewellery, logistics, and finance.
 Others go on to create new divisions and ventures for their family business, or start work in sectors in which they plan to later launch their business.